Construction & Property Scotland

 If you answered no to any item

 If you have not yet searched for heritage designations, do so before any works begin.
-Unauthorised works to scheduled monuments or listed buildings carry unlimited fines and up to 2 years'' imprisonment.
+Unauthorised works to a listed building carry unlimited fines and up to 2 years' imprisonment; unauthorised works to a scheduled monument carry an unlimited fine.

 See Apply for scheduled monument consent or Apply for listed building consent for step-by-step guidance.